Updated: a day ago

 Continuing our discussion on Narrative Type, we now get to narrative action.
 And today I am feeling Homer-esque, so you get plenty of GIFs to help you understand.

 Narrative Action is ...well... action.
 Characters doing things, moving the plot.
-It does not always have to be characters—objects, settings, weather, and more can also do things.
+It doesn't always have to be characters—objects, settings, weather, and more can also do things.
 Dramatic action can all be boiled down to happenings.

 Dramatic action involves things as menial as a smile or as exciting as a sword fight.
 To be honest, most writers have this narrative type down.
 The one thing that many writers forget to do is return to it.